Turnera oculata: Description

 This species is up to 2.5 m tall with a woody stem some 30 mm thick at the base, and with short side branches.
 The plant has a dense covering of grey-green velvety hairs which may be stellate or simple.
 Its leaves are leathery and alternate, obovate, some 50 mm long and 25 mm broad with 5–7 pairs of shallow teeth along the margins.
 Veins on the lower surface are conspicuous.
 Mature leaves have two whitish oval glands on opposite sides of the leaf base.
 These glands have orange-coloured rims, and produce nectar (extrafloral nectary).
 Flowers are solitary with their pedicels distinctively adnate to the upper side of the leaf petiole bases.
 Each flower carries two thread-like bracts some 7 mm in length.
 Calyx is tubular, some 12 mm long with narrowly pointed lobes.
 Petals are bright yellow with dark brown and black markings towards the base.
 The 3-chambered fruit is egg-shaped and about 9 mm long.
 Seeds are curved, cylindrical and 4 mm long.

 Distribution and habitat

-The species grows to well within the tropics and has adapted to very hot, dry, sandy watercourses.
+The species grows well within the tropics and has adapted to very hot, dry, sandy watercourses.
 Its upright habit and covering of velvety hairs allow it to survive harsh conditions.